sonata-project/SonataAdminBundle/docs/reference/security.rst

 VIEW         view the detail of one object
 CREATE       create a new object
 EDIT         update an existing object
-DELETE       delete an existing object
+HISTORY      access to the history of edition of an object DELETE       delete an existing object
 EXPORT       (for the native Sonata export links) **ALL**      **grants LIST, VIEW, CREATE, EDIT, DELETE and EXPORT**